Menu

 Palermo, Sicily

-The programme features cult feminist classics such as Barbara Loden's Wanda and Atlantiques by Mati Diop, which won the 2019 Jury Prize at Cannes and was the first ever film by a black female director to enter the competition.
-We also present an evening with the artist Pauline Curnier Jardin, the Italian premiere of Gibson's Dear Barbara, Bette, Nina and a curatorial collaboration with the collectives Nomadica and ৺ ෴ ර ∇ ❃﹌﹌ on film, feminism and the Italian South.
+It was comprised of a season of radical, feminist, cult film, experimental cinema and artist's moving image at the historic open air cinema La Sirenetta.
+The programmed features cult feminist classics such as Barbara Loden's Wanda and Nina Menkes' Queen of Diamonds as well an evening with the artist Pauline Curnier Jardin, the Italian premiere of Gibson's Dear Barbara, Bette, Nina and a curatorial collaboration with the collectives Nomadica and ৺ ෴ ර ∇ ❃﹌﹌ on film, feminism and the Italian South.

 Project Partners: